pdrsa/magicSquares/README.md

 The output is a Magic Square of side n.

-Also, the program will genreate a .txt file with the magic square.
+Also, the program will generate a .txt file with the magic square.

 A complete documentation can be found in the wiki page of the project.